trustwallet/developer/wallet-core/newblockchain.md

 If you haven't, first read the [guide to contributing](contributing.md).
 It contains important information about the library and how to contribute.

+## Requirements

+The Trust Wallet development team is always striving to add more blockchains that will be essential for developers and wallet users.
+We choose blockchains carefully that will have the biggest impact for our community.

+- The blockchain has extensive public documentation and tools available for developers to use.
+- The native coin is listed in the top 100 coins on CoinMarketCap.
+- The native coin is tradable on major exchanges

 ## Blockchain definitions

 The first step to adding a blockchain is to define its configuration parameters.
 Add the definition to the `coins.json` file.
 Then run `tools/generate-files` to generate the C++ code from that.
 Add the corresponding definition to `TWCoinType.h`.
 After doing this add tests to `TWCoinTypeConfigTests.cpp` and `CoinTests.cpp`.
 Run the tests and make sure everything is passing before moving on to the next step.
 Create a commit with this change \(don't create a pull request yet\).